spacecowboy/NotePad/documents/TUTORIAL.md

 Here you see:

-* the "folder+" icon on the action bar: press it to create a new list
+* the `📁+` icon on the action bar: press it to create a new list
 * the "tasks" section, which has 3 views that you can use to quickly see some of your notes
     * For example, click "today" to see tasks due today
     * hold your finger on one of those 3 items to select it as default view
         * it will be always on the left of every other list
-        * in the 1° photo you saw that I choose "next 5 days" as my default view
+        * in the first image you saw "next 5 days" as the default view
-* the "lists" section has all the note lists you made
+* the "lists" section has all the note lists you created
     * Since "agenda" has 4 un-checked (incomplete) tasks, you see "4" next to it
     * hold your finger on one of those lists to open a popup to edit it